Daddycation23/ticTacToe/README.md

 ### Game Logic Functions
 - `void InitGame()`: Initializes the game state and grid.
 - `void UpdateGame(Sound buttonClickSound, Sound popSound, Sound victorySound, Sound loseSound, Sound drawSound, NaiveBayesModel *model)`: Updates the game state based on player input and game logic.
-- `void DrawGame()`: Renders the game grid, symbols, and UI elements.
-- `void DrawMenu()`: Renders the menu with UI and animations.
-- `void DrawGameOver()`: Renders the game over screen.
-- `void DrawDifficultySelect()`: Renders the difficulty selection screen.
-- `void DrawModelSelect()`: Renders the model selection screen when easy mode is chosen.
 - `bool CheckWin(Cell player)`: Checks if a specified player has won the game.
 - `bool CheckDraw()`: Checks if the game is a draw.
 - `void AITurn(Sound victorySound, Sound loseSound, Sound drawSound, NaiveBayesModel *model)`: Handles the AI's turn in single-player mode.